This page contains information about support groups and resources for transgender/cross-dressers, their spouses and families.

 Support Group for Heterosexual Cross-dressers and Their Partners

-The main support group in the US for heterosexual cross-dressers, their partners is Tri-Ess.
+The main support group in the United States for heterosexual cross-dressers, their partners, the spouses of married cross-dressers and their families is Tri Ess.
 There are many chapters nationwide that offer educational and social support.
-Tri-Ess believes that through acceptance and exploration cross-dressers can broaden their entire personality, which can be very fulfilling.
+They believe that those with both a strong female and male side are blessed with an additional facet to their personalities.
+They believe that through acceptance and exploration they can broaden the entire personality, which can be very fulfilling.
 They dress in emulation, rather than in mockery, of femininity.
-The Tri-Ess philosophy is expressed in the acronym FIBER:
+The Tri-Ess philosophy can be expressed in the acronym FIBER:

 F – Full personality expression in both its masculine and its feminine aspects.
 We do not wish to destroy our masculinity, but to soften its harsher aspects, and be all we can be.